rodneyshupe/Cookbook/Recipes/Baking/Breads/RodneysNoKneadArtisanBread.rst

   use a metal 9x13 baking pan) on the bottom oven rack.
 Carefully and quickly pour 3-4 cups of boiling water into it.
 Place the scored dough/baking pan on a higher rack and quickly shut the oven, trapping the steam inside.
-The team helps create a crispier crust.
+The steam helps create a crispier crust.

 References
 ----------